malcommac/DMAPNServer/README.md

 This often happens when the user has uninstalled the application.
 In these cases, APNs informs the provider through a feedback service that the provider connects with.

 The feedback service maintains a list of devices per application for which there were recent, repeated failed attempts to deliver notifications.
 The provider should obtain this list of devices and stop sending notifications to them.
-For more on this service, see “The Feedback Service.”

 ```php
 $APNFeedback = new DMAPNFeedbackService(false);